 Hu, whose son Zhao's whole family was onboard Malaysia Airlines Flight MH370 which disappeared on March...

-Hu, whose son Zhao's whole family was onboard Malaysia Airlines Flight MH370 which disappeared on March 8, 2014 wipes her tears during an interview with Reuters in Beijing July 24, 2014 as her granddaughter's framed picture is seen in the living room of her house.
+Hu, whose son Zhao's whole family was onboard Malaysia Airlines Flight MH370 which disappeared on March 8, 2014 shows her missing granddaughter's dolls during an interview with Reuters in Beijing July 24, 2014.
 Hu said she had thought of committing suicide.
 She could not go back home for a while after the incident because she was afraid of entering the empty house which had been full of her 3 year-old granddaughter's lovely smile.

 Six months after Malaysia Airlines Flight MH370, with 239 mostly Chinese people on board, disappeared about an hour into a routine journey from Kuala Lumpur to Beijing March 8, loved ones of missing passengers derive what comfort they can from what's left behind after the world's greatest aviation mystery.
 More than two dozen countries have been involved in the air, sea and underwater search for the Boeing 777 but months of sorties failed to turn up any trace - even after narrowing the search area to the southern Indian Ocean - long after batteries on the black box voice and data recorders had gone flat.
 Picture taken July 24, 2014.